Wiki · Concept · Last reviewed June 23, 2026

 Reinforcement learning from AI feedback.
 The system samples pairs of answers, uses a model to judge which answer better follows the constitution, trains a preference model from those AI-generated judgments, and then optimizes the assistant against that preference signal.

 This second stage is often called RLAIF: reinforcement learning from AI feedback.
 It is related to RLHF, but it substitutes model-generated preference labels for at least some human preference labels.
+That can reduce direct human exposure to disturbing content and scale supervision, but it also makes the evaluator model, prompt, data-generation process, and chosen principles part of the safety-critical system.

 Claude and Public Use

 The public constitution is important because it makes part of the behavioral target visible.
-Users can see that the model is not merely "neutral" or "helpful" in the abstract; it is being shaped toward a specific theory of helpfulness, honesty, harm avoidance, user welfare, and social responsibility.
+Users can see that the model is not merely "neutral" or "helpful" in the abstract; it is being shaped toward a specific theory of helpfulness, honesty, harm avoidance, user welfare, oversight, and social responsibility.

 Constitutional Classifiers